Pelosi urges Democratic unity amid Sanders’ campaign surge

 Divisions run deep among House Democrats, whose primary preferences span the party’s ideological reach, from the most liberal and progressive members backing Sanders to those preferring Biden, Bloomberg or the other more centrist candidates.

-Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., is one of Sanders’ most high-profile backers in the House, an electrifying campaign surrogate.
+Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., is one of Sanders’ most high-profile backers in the House.
 Rep. Ro Khanna, D-Calif., is a Sanders campaign co-chairman.

 Many liberals say Sanders is the only candidate able to energize base voters and take on Trump.
 His commitment to curbing income inequality and his bold policy proposals, including “Medicare for All” and tuition-free college, are galvanizing voters, they say.
 They point to Sanders’ strong showing in Nevada as a snapshot of the coalition he could build nationwide against Trump.

-Note: This story has been corrected to show that Super Tuesday is on March 3, not March 2.